These are a few of the things you will learn as an apprentice:

 Spring/Summer/Fall Season: April 1st thru October 31st.

 Planning and preparation for the 24 week long summer & 8 week long winter CSA seasons begins long before share distributions actually start.
-Arriving in the spring will allow you to experience much of the behind the scenes work that it takes to provide 38 consecutive weeks of veggies to a CSA and farmers market.
-Working throughout the majority of the season will provide you with real insight into all that is involved in running a nearly year round vegetable farm.
+Arriving in the spring will allow you to experience much of the behind the scenes work that it takes to provide 32 consecutive weeks of veggies to a CSA and 50 weeks a year at a farmers market.
+Working throughout the majority of the season will provide you with real insight into all that is involved in running a year round vegetable farm.

-Work Hours: 8:00-5:00 Monday thru Saturday (with a 1 hour lunch each day).
+Work Hours: 8:00-5:00 Monday thru Saturday with a 1 hour lunch break mid-day.
 These hours are a rough estimate as there are always days when we work longer or cut off early.
 This is NOT like any other job you’ve had.
-It is very weather dependent and if we have another year like 2010 I have to take advantage of every dry moment there is.
-One lunch each week (Thursday) will be potluck style and shared with all people on the farm that day.
+It is very weather dependent and we take advantage of good weather at every opportunity.

-Stipend & Housing & Food: $400/month, housing provided (near the farm), an Egg Share & a Single Share membership in the CSA for the 24 week season.
+Stipend & Housing & Food: $600/month, housing provided on the farm, 1 dozen eggs per week & a Single CSA Share for the duration of the season.

-Scheduled class time: As this is an internship position there will be a one hour scheduled class time every other week and a book about farming that will be used as a semi-texbook (the farm will provide the book).
+Scheduled class time: As this is an internship position there will be a one hour scheduled class time every other week.
+We will also read & discuss a reference book that will be used as a semi-textbook to further your farming knowledge (the farm will provide the book).

-If you are interested in an internship at Happy Hollow Farm please complete the Internship Application & submit a cover letter including:
+If you are interested in an internship at Happy Hollow Farm please complete the HHF Internship Application and submit a cover letter including:

 Please mail your application, cover letter and a copy of your resume to: